tossowski/CubicChunksMapViewer/README.md

-### Bug fixing TODOs:
-* Random patches of non-smooth light areas when using smooth lighting
-* --check-tiles mode doesn't work, must use --force-render to render entire desired section
-* Make cropping easier for rendering sections millions of blocks away from origin

 ### Minecraft (Cubic Chunks) Overviewer

 Disclaimer: This program was inspired by Andrew Brown and contributors (see CONTRIBUTORS.rst).
 All the links to their original minecraft overviewer program can be found below.
 All I did was modify it to make it compatible with the cubic chunks format to make it possible to render arbitrarily tall worlds.